ualberta-smr/MiningAnnotationUsageRules/README.md

 - **The miner:** Annotation mining tool that generates candidate rules (located in `/miner` directory).
 - **The scanner/checkers:** Confirmed mined rules encoded into a program that leverages JavaParser to find violations of the rules (located in `/checkers` directory).
-Note that the static checkers encode only MicroProfile and Spring Boot rules (i.e., usage rules for any other library must be encoded/added manually separately).
+Note that the static checkers encode only MicroProfile rules (i.e., usage rules for any other library must be encoded/added manually separately).

 #### Input data

-- **Manually extracted usage rules:** 15 usage rules manually extracted from documentation and developers' forums are [here](./artifacts/manually-extracted-rules.xlsx).
+- **Manually extracted usage rules:** 12 usage rules manually extracted from documentation and developers' forums are [here](./artifacts/manually-extracted-rules.xlsx).
-- **MicroProfile client projects:** The list of projects used for mining and scanning for violations is available [here](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/miner/clientProjects_MicroProfile.txt) (same list of projects for both tasks).
+- **MicroProfile client projects:** The list of open-source projects used for mining and scanning for violations is available [here](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/miner/clientProjects_MicroProfile.txt) (same list of projects for both tasks).
+The list does not include the 81 proprietary projects.
-- **Spring Boot client projects:** The list of projects used for mining is available [here](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/miner/clientProjects_mining_SpringBoot.txt).
-The list of projects used for scanning for violations is available [here](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/miner/clientProjects_scanning_SpringBoot.txt).

 #### Output data (results)

 Rules:

-- **Mined rules:** Mined rules for [MicroProfile](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/results/rules/minedRules_MicroProfile.json) and [Spring Boot](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/results/rules/minedRules_SpringBoot.json) along with edit distance comments.
+- **Mined rules:** Mined rules for [MicroProfile](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/results/rules/minedRules_MicroProfile.json) along with edit distance comments.
-- **Unique confirmed rules:** Confirmed (unique) rules for [MicroProfile](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/results/rules/uniqueMinedAndConfirmedRules_MicroProfile.json) and [Spring Boot](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/results/rules/uniqueMinedAndConfirmedRules_SpringBoot.json).
+- **Unique confirmed rules:** Confirmed (unique) rules for [MicroProfile](https://github.com/ualberta-smr/MiningAnnotationUsageRules/blob/main/results/rules/uniqueMinedAndConfirmedRules_MicroProfile.json).

-You can also see [this spreadsheet](./artifacts/all-mined-rules.xlsx) that contains all mined rules for both APIs, their labels (whether a candidate rule is actually a usage rule or not), as well as distance comments to the actual (underlying) rules.

 Violations:

-- **Detected violations:** Violations in the commit history of [MicroProfile](./artifacts/MicroProfile_ClientProjectsViolations.csv) client projects, as well as in the latest commit of [Spring Boot](./artifacts/SpringBoot_ClientProjectsViolations.csv) projects.
+- **Detected violations:** Violations in [MicroProfile](./artifacts/MicroProfile_ClientProjectsViolations.csv) client projects.
-- **Spring Boot violations in Stack Overflow:** Manifestations of violations of 9 Spring Boot rules are [here](./artifacts/spring-boot-questions-on-so.txt). **Note** that we discuss the manifestations of violations in the thesis only (which is more expansive).
-Ignore this artifact if you come here from our article/paper.

 ## Reproducing Results